PostHog/posthog.com/contents/blog/secrets-of-posthog-query-performance.md

 ## Self-hosted performance

 As mentioned, PostHog can be self-hosted by our users.
-However getting it working smoothly across a wide range of deployments at scale [keeps our infrastructure team hard at work](link to blog post from guido/harry).
+However getting it working smoothly across a wide range of deployments at scale [keeps our infrastructure team hard at work](TODO-link-to-harry-guido-blog-post).

 Some features released in PostHog 1.34.0 which affect performance for self-hosted users are:

-- Ability to use an external ClickHouse provider LINK.
-We’ve partnered with Altinity to help support larger installations LINK
+- Ability to use an [external ClickHouse provider](docs/self-host/configure/using-altinity-cloud).
+We’ve [partnered with Altinity to help support larger installations](TODO).
 - Support for ClickHouse sharding and replication in our helm chart LINK.
 This allows leveraging more machines for faster queries.
 - Upgrading to ClickHouse 21.11: ClickHouse is changing rapidly and each new release is bringing in new performance improvements.